Alexei-Ionov/Bertram-Coding-Challenge/README.md

 - The GUI *should* appear on the same window but might appear on another.
 Please Full Screen the application!

 INSIDE THE GUI:
+- The general idea is that the application incorporates a story-like flow where each day Bob, Jeremey, and the other coworkers (who were given random names) go to their beloved coffee shop
 - While at the coffee shop display, there will be opportunities for you to interact with the gui as you get to choose the drink of choice for Bob, Jeremey, and the other coworkers
+- The program decides who pays based on the person who has paid the LEAST so far (we do want to be fair after all).
+Ties are broken via a random number generator.
+The amount paid for by each coworker is available next to their name while at the coffee shop (e.g. Bob $0.0 on the first day).
 - After the "unlucky" coworker gets chosen for who has to pay, the GUI will ask you to hit 'ENTER' in your CL so as to "continue onto the next day".
 - Once you're ready to quit the application (as it loops infinitely), simply Control-C in the terminal.